SHARKZTECH/PDF-Reader-Android/README.md

 - Zoom in and out of pages

 # Requirements
-- Android 4.1 (Jelly Bean) or above
-- Minimum SDK version 16
+- Minimum SDK version 32
 - Latest version of Android Studio
 - Gradle build system